 for bash.
 (You will probably want to add this to your

 You should now be able to successfully

-import webbpsf in a Python session, or start the GUI with the command
+import webbpsf in a Python session.

 If you have previously installed the data files for an earlier version of WebbPSF, and then update to a newer version, the software may prompt you that you must download and install a new updated version of the data files.

 For STScI Users Only: Users at STScI may access the required data files from the Central Storage network.
 Set the following environment variables in your

 bash shell.
 (You will probably want to add this to your

 export WEBBPSF_PATH="/grp/jwst/ote/webbpsf-data" export PYSYN_CDBS="/grp/hst/cdbs"

 See the environment.yml specification file for the required package dependencies.